achamberas/autocase/tasks/README.md

                               131     0       0.00    0.00    3.01    6.67
 ```

-Make note of the Forwarding address (i.e. `https://xxxx-xxx-xx-xx-xxx.ngrok-free.app`) as this will need to be used when running the Docker container.

-### Build and Run Docker Image

-To build the Docker image run this command in root folder of the application:

-`docker build . -t autocase_poc`
+* Open up a new terminal window and build the docker image by running `docker build . -t autocase_poc`

-This will install all necessary libraries in the image.
-After the image builds, open a new terminal window and run the container:

-`docker run --name autocase_poc -p 8080:8080 --env PORT=8080 --env BACKEND_URL=<ngrok forwarding address> autocase_poc`
+* Once that's build run the docker image with this command `docker run --name autocase_poc -p 8080:8080 --env PORT=8080 --env BACKEND_URL=<ngrok forwarding address> autocase_poc` (put the forwarding address that was noted earlier)
+* Test out that service is working by visiting `http://localhost:8080`.
+The page loaded should say `Hello World!
+The app is running.`

+NOTE: This assumes that the process is running on a local machine.
+Once this gets to production ngrok would not be needed.
+Docker image can be used to install the process on any machine.

 ## Execution

-Test that the service is running by visiting `http://localhost:8080` in a browser.
-You should see the message:

-`Hello World!
-The app is running.`

-To call the service, use `curl` (in a new terminal window) or Postman with the endpoint `http://localhost:8080/create_task` and `POST` the payload:
+* Envoke `http://localhost:8080/create_task` (either via curl or Postman) with `POST` and this payload

 ```
 {